user-blank1/Pet-project/expense-tracker/part-2/README.md

 Create the Sign-Up page, allowing users to register by providing necessary information.

 **Acceptance Criteria:**
+- Added password input component.
-- The page includes input fields: `email`, `password`, `confirm password`, `name`.
+- The page includes input fields: `name`, `email`, `password`.
-- Validation ensures valid email and matching passwords.
+- Validation guarantees a valid email.
+The password must contain 8-12 characters long and contain uppercase and lowercase letters, as well as numbers.
 - Errors are displayed if validation fails.
 - A success message is displayed after registration.
+- After successful registration, the user should be redirected to the sign-in page.
+- The links in the design should lead to the corresponding pages.

 **Endpoints:**
 - `POST /api/auth/sign-up`